-NOTE: Clicking on the links to these free printable bridal shower invitations will bring up a message asking you to download a Word document.
+NOTE: Clicking on the links in the text gives you access to these free printable bridal shower invitations will bring up a message asking you to download a Word document.

 This first bridal shower invitation template is a full color, 8.5 x 11 document that after printing, can be folded in thirds for mailing in a #10 envelope (4 1/8 x 9 ½ in).
 It has a tea party theme with pink daisy corner graphics and a teacup with yellow daisies.
 This invitation would look lovely printed on either white or cream-colored paper.
 If you’d like a slightly different look, you can use a different font.
 Other beautiful fonts available in MS Word are Bradley Hand, Edwardian Script, Fine Hand, French Script, Harrington, and Kunstler Script, to just name a few!
 Some of the fancier fonts (like Edwardian Script) can be difficult to read on a computer monitor, though, so you may want to finalize the text of the invitation before you start working with the fonts.